 Published semiannually, JIS contains research with both theoretical and practical significance.
 As such, the journal contributes to further research and understanding of intercollegiate athletics and provides ideas on improving or changing current policies and practices.
 JIS also includes a detailed list of resources available to researchers interested in intercollegiate sport.

-Some topics covered in past issues of JIS are economic inequality in college sports, the need for ethical leadership in college sports, and academic reform in the NCAA.
+Some topics covered in past issues of JIS are LGBT-inclusive athletic departments, creating social change through sport, and perspectives of Title IX pioneers.
 In the future, JIS will continue to tackle the major issues and feature updated research on collegiate athletics.

-For individual subscribers, JIS is available in online only or print plus online subscription formats.
+For individual subscribers, JIS is available in online-only or print plus online subscription formats.
 Both versions allow subscribers full access to the journal’s authoritative content and online access to digital archives of back issues.
-Those who wish to stay updated on recent content may visit the JIS website to sign up for the free notification of the table of contents, which details the articles and authors for each new issue.

 Institutional subscriptions are offered in the same formats mentioned previously as well as print only.
 Institutional subscriptions must be placed by phone.